tofsjonas/sortable/README.md

 The `span` on line four is just there to prove that you can have elements inside `th`!

-:warning: _If you are concerned about bugs, I recommend using version numbers instead of "latest"._
+⚠️ _If you are concerned about bugs, I recommend using version numbers instead of "latest"._

 ### 2. copy file to assets folder